 Lipoprotein profiles, or lipid panels, are done to determine the different levels of fat that are in a person’s blood.
 The three lipid levels physicians at Annapolis Internal Medicine regularly scan for are:

-- HDL Cholesterol: High density lipoprotein is the “good” cholesterol.
-A high HDL level is a contributing factor for preventing heart disease.
+- HDL Cholesterol: High-density lipoprotein is the “good” cholesterol.
+A high HDL level is a contributing factor in preventing heart disease.

 - Triglycerides: Every person will experience increased triglyceride levels after eating, as triglycerides are created by extra calories that are converted into fat that is stored within the body to be used later on if needed.
 These fats can contribute to heart disease, along with low HDL and high LDL levels.

 C-reactive protein (CRP) is created by the liver to address areas of inflammation within the body.
 As LDL cholesterol levels rise, it is common for affected arteries to experience significant inflammation, which will result in higher production levels of CRP.

 - Peripheral arterial disease